+Figure 3.
+Communication structure of REFIR components in real-time monitoring mode.

 Alongside the “.ini” files, the programs FIX and FoxScreen are the main interfaces between the operator and the system.
 The actual data processing, however, is conducted within the program FOXI.
 The communication link between FIX and FOXI is provided by the configuration data file (fix_config.txt).
 Plume height, plume diameter and MER data that are manually added by the operator using FIX are saved and transferred to FOXI via text files denoted fix_OBSin.txt and fix_MERin.txt, respectively.
+The script REFIR sits above FIX and FOXI and runs them in parallel.

 By using FIX the operator can also create two maps showing the current monitoring setting.
 These maps are locally stored as “map1.png”, “map1.svg”, “map2.png” and “map2.svg”.
 The files “map1.png” and “map2.png” are displayed in the overview window provided by FoxScreen.